-Words used to describe beautiful:
+Words used to describe beautifully:

 By whose standards?

 Judging by the words used up there, we are only judging ourselves.
 The boards/chat rooms I looked at were written by women, for women.
 The words used above were used by women, shaming sexy and empowering beauty, and still, choosing sexy in the end out of fear of not being attractive.
 Participants were arguing their stances on the matter, telling other women why they “chose” to be sexy over beautiful, and justifying for what reasons it was the right choice.
-Ladies, don’t make a case against yourself, and certainly don’t compromise.
+Ladies, don’t make a case against yourself, and certainly, don’t compromise.
 Several factors go into attractiveness, and beauty is a combination of all of those qualities, including sexiness.

 - Being “sexy” does not make you “slutty”, or a woman of lower class.
-The ability to exemplify sensuality can indeed be attractive, and is only one of the many qualities that contribute to your beauty.
+The ability to exemplify sensuality can indeed be attractive and is only one of the many qualities that contribute to your beauty.

 - Choosing one adjective over another in order to describe yourself is just unnecessary.